stewalmsley/fake_news/README.md

 The project can be run locally with Node using the Start script defined in the Package JSON. npm run start
 This will open the project in a browser with local host.

+npm test

+will run the test file.
+Testing has been added for the functionality in the utils folder which is used to manipulate and sort the data returned from the api.